Nail003/cv-generator/README.md

 ## Features

 - **Intuitive Interface:** Easily input your personal details, education, work experience, and skills.
-- **Customizable Templates:** Choose from a variety of modern templates to best reflect your style.
 - **Real-Time Preview:** Instantly see your CV as you build it.
 - **Free to Use:** Generate a beautiful CV without any cost.